Alice Sauvrezis

-Alice Marie Marguerite Sauvrezis (4 April 1866 – 12 April 1946) was a French composer, pianist, choral conductor and concert organiser.
-As an active member of a group of Breton composers in Paris and as president of the Société Artistique et Littéraire de l'Ouest she promoted Celticist music and culture in France.
+Alice Marie Marguerite Sauvrezis (4 April 1866 – 12 April 1946) was a French pianist, composer, choral conductor and concert organiser.
+As an active member of a group of Breton composers in Paris, and as president of the Société Artistique et Littéraire de l'Ouest, she promoted Celtic music and culture in France.

 Life and music

-Little is known about Alice Sauvrezis’ life.
-She was born in the Breton city of Nantes where she worked as a piano teacher.
+Little is known about Alice Sauvrezis's life.
+She was born in the Breton city of Nantes, where she worked as a piano teacher.
 She studied first with César Franck and later with Ernest Guiraud and Paul Vidal.
 She joined the Paris-based Société Artistique et Littéraire de l'Ouest in 1891 and became its president in 1920.
 The society organised concerts of "Celtic" music (contemporary "classical" music in a Celticist style) and poetry readings in so-called "Soirées celtiques" at Sorbonne university that included the creative output of Breton, Norman, and Irish composers, writers and artists.
-During 1913–1914 she was also the only female member of the short-lived Association des Compositeurs Bretons.
+During 1913–1914, she was also the only female member of the short-lived Association des Compositeurs Bretons.

-Her published music consists mainly of songs as well as piano and chamber music.
-There is also a limited number of choral and orchestral compositions.
-As a moral support to wartime France, she edited two collections of French soldier songs, Chants de soldats (1525–1915) (Paris, 1915) and Autres chants de soldats (1200–1916) (Paris, 1916).
+Her published music consists mainly of songs as well as piano and chamber music; there exist also a limited number of choral and orchestral compositions.
+As a moral supporter to wartime France, she edited two collections of French soldier songs: Chants de soldats (1525–1915) (Paris, 1915) and Autres chants de soldats (1200–1916) (Paris, 1916).

-Some composers dedicated works to her including piano music by Marguerite Balutet (Impromptu, Op.
-15 No. 22; 1886) and Paul Dedieu-Péters (Porte close, Op.
+Some composers dedicated works to her, including piano music by Marguerite Balutet (Impromptu, Op.
+15, No. 22; 1886) and Paul Dedieu-Péters (Porte close, Op.
 58; 1897).

-Alice Sauvrezis died in Paris aged 80.
+Sauvrezis died in Paris aged 80.